tensorforce/tensorforce/README.md

 ## Environment adapters

 - [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment), a simple object-oriented framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.
-- [MazeExplorer](https://github.com/mryellow/maze_explorer), a maze exploration game for AI agents.
+- [CARLA](https://github.com/carla-simulator/carla), is an open-source simulator for autonomous driving research.
 - [OpenAI Gym](https://gym.openai.com/), a toolkit for developing and comparing reinforcement learning algorithms which supports teaching agents everything from walking to playing games like Pong or Pinball.
 - [OpenAI Retro](https://github.com/openai/retro), lets you turn classic video games into Gym environments for reinforcement learning and comes with integrations for ~1000 games.
 - [OpenSim](http://osim-rl.stanford.edu/), reinforcement learning with musculoskeletal models.
 - [PyGame Learning Environment](https://github.com/ntasfi/PyGame-Learning-Environment/), learning environment which allows a quick start to Reinforcement Learning in Python.
 - [ViZDoom](https://github.com/mwydmuch/ViZDoom), allows developing AI bots that play Doom using only the visual information.
-- [CARLA](https://github.com/carla-simulator/carla), is an open-source simulator for autonomous driving research.

 ## Support, feedback and donating